jaydenseric/disposable-directory/readme.md

 _How to `import`._

 > ```js
-> import disposableDirectory from 'disposable-directory';
+> import disposableDirectory from "disposable-directory";
 > ```

 _How to use a disposable directory._